szymon2024/gps-labs/gps_lab06/README.txt

           MATCHING GPS EPHEMERIDES TO SATELLITE OBSERVATIONS
 =====================================================================

-Program for matching GPS ephemerides (RINEX 3.04 NAV) to satellite observations (RINEX 3.04 OBS).
+The program finds GPS ephemeris from a RINEX NAV file for satellite observations from a RINEX OBS file.
 The program only processes GPS satellite data.

 Input: